Euphorbiaceae - Spurges

 Euphorbia fortissima Leach 1973

-A columnar, branching Euphorbia with blue-green stems to 20 ft tall.
+A columnar, branching Euphorbia with succulent blue-green stems to 20 ft tall.

 Native to Zambia and Zimbabwe, along gorges of the River Zambezi below Victoria Falls.